Japan committed to hosting Olympics on schedule but Xi visit delayed

 The rapid spread of the virus has raised questions about whether Tokyo can host the Olympics as scheduled from July 24, with the effects being felt by other sporting events.

-On Wednesday, the Japanese Rugby Football Union announced that next month’s Asia Sevens Invitational, which doubles as a test event for rugby sevens at the Tokyo Olympics, has been cancel led due to concerns over the coronavirus outbreak.
+On Wednesday, the Japanese Rugby Football Union announced that next month’s Asia Sevens Invitational, which doubles as a test event for rugby sevens at the Tokyo Olympics, has been canceled due to concerns over the coronavirus outbreak.

 The Tokyo marathon was held this month without the participation of non-elite runners, and with fewer volunteers and spectators.